 Our favorite custom face: Photos

-Apple hasn’t opened the Apple Watch up to third-party developers to create watch faces, but there is still a way to get creative, and that’s by using your own photos as the background to your watch face.
+Apple hasn’t opened the Apple Watch up to third-party developers to create watch faces yet, but there is still a way to get creative, and that’s by using your own photos as the background to your watch face.
 It’s easy to do.
 Open the Apple Watch app, and go to Face Gallery.
 Scroll down the list until you reach Photos.
 Now tap Favorites.

 Here, you can either sync an album, choose individual photos to feature, or include up to 10 in a carousel.
 To find your synced album, go to My Watch, Photos, and Synced Album.
 We recommend syncing your Favorites album, if it’s curated well, to avoid overloading your watch.
 It’s also possible to limit the number of stored images.

 Alternatively, and our favorite option, go back to the Face Gallery, and select Custom under Photos.
 Here, you can select up to 10 photos to create a carousel-style gallery of your own images, which the Watch cycles through every time it wakes up.
-Don’t forget to add complications, and to adjust the position of the time readout, to really personalize the look
+Don’t forget to add complications, and to adjust the position of the time readout, to personalize the look

 Do you want a watch face for a certain task?
 We’ve chosen the best options for some common situations, so try them out.